Andrew Benintendi Player Props: White Sox vs. Phillies

 - Benintendi is batting .276 with three doubles and four walks.

-- Benintendi is batting .300 during his last outings and is on a five-game hitting streak.
+- Benintendi enters this game on a five-game hitting streak.
+During his last outings, he's hitting .300.

-- He has scored at least once nine times this year (64.3%), including one multi-run game.
+- He has scored at least one run nine times this season (64.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.